-According to world-renowned bartender Jack McGarry of the Dead Rabbit in New York City, this riff on the Bijou is an under-appreciated yet very relevant cocktail that’s perfect for any lover of American whiskey to dip his or her toes into the world of Irish whiskey.
-With sweet vermouth, green Chartreuse, bitters and the essence of an orange peel, this “re-balanced” recipe by the Dead Rabbit team hits every note just perfectly—spirited and harmonious with a robust nose of grain, fruit and herbs.
+According to world-renowned bartender Jack McGarry of the Dead Rabbit in New York City, this riff on the Bijou is an underappreciated cocktail that’s perfect for any lover of American whiskey to dip their toes into the world of Irish whiskey.
+With sweet vermouth, green Chartreuse, bitters and the essence of an orange peel, this “re-balanced” recipe by the Dead Rabbit team is spirited and harmonious, with a robust nose of grain, fruit and herbs.

 - 1 1/2 ounces Irish whiskey